microsoft/wpa/.github/analyst_guide_getting_started.md

 ```

-**wpa** is not yet released on CRAN, and therefore `install.packages()` will not work.
-If you prefer to do a local installation, you can download a .tar file from [here](https://github.com/microsoft/wpa/).
+This package is not yet released on CRAN, and therefore `install.packages()` will not work.
+If you prefer to do a local installation, you can download a .tar file [here](https://github.com/microsoft/wpa/).

 ## Loading the wpa package
-One the installation is complete, you can can load the package with:
+One the installation is complete, you can load the package with:

 ```R
 library(wpa)
 ```

-You will need to load the package everytime you start a new R session.
+You only need to install the package once, but will need to load it everytime you start a new R session.

 ## Importing Workplace Analytics Data
 All functions in **wpa** are designed to work with query data from Workpalce Analytics.
-To load in some data you can use the [import_wpa()](https://microsoft.github.io/wpa/reference/import_wpa.html) funciton, to read any query file in .CSV format.
+To read data into R, you can use the [import_wpa()](https://microsoft.github.io/wpa/reference/import_wpa.html) function, that accepts any query file in .CSV format.

-Assuming you have a file called *myquery.csv* on your desktop, you can import that data into R using:
+Assuming you have a file called *myquery.csv* on your desktop, you can import it into R using:

 ```R
 person_data <- import_wpa("Desktop/myquery.csv")